 How should you transport you new puppy home in the car?
 This is probably one of the first questions you ask yourself after you have signed off on your new puppy.
 Should he be transported in a crate?
 Should he be allowed to gallivant around between the seats?
 Should he be on your lap?
 Is it better to have him in the front or back?
 What are the issues?
 What are we trying to achieve and what risks are we trying to avoid?
-Your safety.
-You really don't want a pup running around on the floor of the car possibly getting wedged under the pedals while your are driving.
-That wouldn't be good for you or the pup.

 And as with many other behavioral matters, these are questions for which everyone has answers.
 In case you hadn’t noticed, animal behavior is a subject about which everyone’s an expert.
 If you go to a cocktail party and ask 10 people how they would deal with a new pup, you will get 10 different answers, quite possibly all wrong.

 - Your safety.
 You really don’t want a pup running around on the floor of the car possibly getting wedged under the pedals while you are driving.
 That wouldn’t be good for you or the pup.

 - The pup’s safety.
 Very young pups are not particularly well coordinated and if allowed to wander around on the seats may fall off the edge onto the floor, possibly resulting in injury to them.
 In addition, they may get crushed if someone slides on top of them as the car swerves around a corner and could be stepped on if they wind up on the floor.

 - Front or back seat?
 Air bags are a hazard of front seat travel, to children and to pets.
 If an air bag is activated, expanding at 200 mph with the force of a prizefighter’s punch, much damage can be done to the youngster.
 It might even be killed.